A Survey of Model Compression and Acceleration for Deep Neural Networks: Benchmarks, Evaluation and Databases

 Most work used the average training time per epoch to measure the running time, while in \cite{chang2015exploration,Moczulski2015}, the average testing time was used.
 Generally, the compression rate and speedup rate are highly correlated, as smaller models often results in faster computation for both the training and the testing stages.

-Good compression methods are expected to achieve almost the same performance as the original model with much smaller parameters and less computational time.
-However, for different applications with different CNN designs, the relation between parameter size and computational time may be different.
+A good compression method is expected to achieve almost the same performance as the original model with much smaller parameters and less computational time.
+However, for different applications with different CNN designs, the relation between parameter size and computational time might be different.
 For example, it is observed that for deep CNNs with fully connected layers, most of the parameters are in the fully connected layers; while for image classification tasks, float point operations are mainly in the first few convolutional layers since each filter is convolved with the whole image, which is usually very large at the beginning.
 Thus compression and acceleration of the network should focus on different type of layers for different applications.